mocha-jfif/Certifications/CompTIA Net+/Practice Exams/Blanks & Keys/Practice Exam - 01 - Key.md

 90. Several marketing consultants are working in your office for the first time, and they have approached you because they are unable to connect to the company's 802.11ac wireless network with their laptops.
 They are selecting the correct SSID from the Available Networks list, but they still cannot connect, and there are no error messages of any kind.
 Which of the following tasks should you perform first to try to resolve the problem?
 	1. Examine the area where the consultants are working for possible sources of signal interference.
 	2. Change the frequency used by the wireless access point from 5 GHz to 2.4 GHz.
-	3. Make sure that the consultants' laptops are configured to use the correct wireless security protocol.
+	3. <mark style="background: #BBFABBA6;">Make sure that the consultants' laptops are configured to use the correct wireless security protocol.</mark>
 	4. Check the network adapters in the laptops for channel overlap.

 91. You are researching the various types of storage area network (SAN) technologies currently available before making a purchasing recommendation to your IT director.
 Which of the following are genuine advantages of iSCSI over Fibre Channel?
 (Choose all that apply.)
-	1. iSCSI can share the same network as standard local area network (LAN) traffic, whereas Fibre Channel cannot.
+	1. <mark style="background: #BBFABBA6;">iSCSI can share the same network as standard local area network (LAN) traffic, whereas Fibre Channel cannot.</mark>
-	2. iSCSI is routable, whereas Fibre Channel is not.
+	2. <mark style="background: #BBFABBA6;">iSCSI is routable, whereas Fibre Channel is not.</mark>
-	3. iSCSI is less expensive to implement than Fibre Channel.
+	3. <mark style="background: #BBFABBA6;">iSCSI is less expensive to implement than Fibre Channel.</mark>
 	4. iSCSI includes its own internal flow control mechanism, whereas Fibre Channel does not.

 92. In which of the following DNS transactions does the querying system generate an iterative query?
 (Choose all that apply.)
 	1. A DNS client extracts the server name www.adatum.com from a URL and sends it to its designated DNS server for resolution.
-	2. A client's DNS server sends a name resolution request to a root domain server to discover the authoritative server for the com top-level domain.
+	2. <mark style="background: #BBFABBA6;">A client's DNS server sends a name resolution request to a root domain server to discover the authoritative server for the com top-level domain.</mark>
-	3. A client's DNS server sends a name resolution request to the com top-level domain server to find the authoritative server for the [`adatum.com`](http://www.adatum.com/)domain.
+	3. <mark style="background: #BBFABBA6;">A client's DNS server sends a name resolution request to the com top-level domain server to find the authoritative server for the [`adatum.com`](http://www.adatum.com/)domain.</mark>
 	4. A client's DNS server, which has been configured to function as a forwarder, sends the server name [`www.adatum.com`](http://www.adatum.com/) from a URL to its ISP's DNS server for resolution.
-	5. A client's DNS server sends a name resolution request to the [adatum.com](http://adatum.com/) domain server to discover the IP address associated with the server name www.
+	5. <mark style="background: #BBFABBA6;">A client's DNS server sends a name resolution request to the [adatum.com](http://adatum.com/) domain server to discover the IP address associated with the server name www.</mark>

 93. A user approaches you as you are passing through his department and reports that he cannot access the Internet.
 After questioning him, you determine that he can access systems on the local network.
 You examine the routing table on the user's Windows workstation, and you see the problem.
 Which of the following commands must you run to correct the user's problem, based on the routing table display shown here?![[Pasted image 20250218081628.png]]
 	1. route add 192.168.2.0 MASK 0.0.0.0 192.168.2.37 METRIC 25 if 192.168.2.99
 	2. route add 0.0.0.0 MASK 255.255.255.0 192.168.2.99 METRIC 25 if 192.168.2.37
 	3. route add 192.168.2.0 MASK 255.255.255.0 192.168.2.99 METRIC 25 if 192.168.2.37
-	4. route add 0.0.0.0 MASK 0.0.0.0 192.168.2.99 METRIC 25 if 192.168.2.37
+	4. <mark style="background: #BBFABBA6;">route add 0.0.0.0 MASK 0.0.0.0 192.168.2.99 METRIC 25 if 192.168.2.37</mark>

 94. You are heading out to do a cabling job for a client who has coaxial and twisted-pair Ethernet networks at their facility.
 You want to bring connectors and cables to prepare for any eventuality.
 Which of the following connector types are typically associated with Ethernet networks?
 (Choose all that apply.)
 	1. N-type